MooersLab/MooersLab/README.md

 ### Highlights:

-- **EasyPyMOL**: go here for easy start for interactive horizontal scripting on the command line in PyMOL and for the roundview.py function.
+- **EasyPyMOL**: go here for an easy start for interactive horizontal scripting on the command line in PyMOL and for the roundview.py function.
 YouTube videos show how to install the software on various operating systems.
 - **pymolshortcuts**: These are very popular.
-You do not need to be code writer to use these.
-This what most people will want to install.
+You do not need to be a code writer to use these.
+This is what most people will want to install.
 The README.md explains the installation and use.
 - **pymolsnips**: For people writing traditional vertical *.pml PyMOL scripts in a text editor.
 The README.md describes how to install each of the 17 supported text editors.
 It then shows how to install the snippet library in each editor.
 Animations show the snippet library in use in each text editor.
 - **pymolpysnips**: For people wanting to run PyMOL in one of these computational notebooks: Jupyter, Colab, RStudio, and org-mode.
-- **PyMOL wall hangings**: Protocol to convert molecular artwork into large images for framing and haging on a wall.
+- **PyMOL wall hangings**: Protocol to convert molecular artwork into large images for framing and hanging on a wall.

 ### Links
 - [pymolrc](https://github.com/MooersLab/pymolrc) My pymolrc file.